What Makes a Kernel Fast#

 Many modern Tensor Core kernels intentionally spend resources in ways that reduce occupancy.
 Multi-stage shared memory pipelines consume SMEM.
 Large register fragments consume registers.
 TMEM allocations consume Tensor Memory capacity.
 Warp specialization may reserve whole warps for producer or consumer roles.

-The trade is deliberate.
-Instead of hiding latency by having many unrelated warps resident, these kernels hide latency through explicit overlap inside a smaller number of resident CTAs.
-A low-occupancy kernel can still be fast if its pipeline keeps TMA, Tensor Cores, and stores busy.
+This is a deliberate tradeoff.
+Rather than hiding latency with many resident warps, these kernels explicitly overlap stages within a smaller number of resident CTAs.
+A low-occupancy kernel can still perform well if its pipeline keeps TMA, Tensor Cores, and the store path active.